 Biology BIOL 103 Introduction to Biology I - Ecology and Biodiversity (3 sem. hrs.)
 An introduction to basic concepts and connections in the study of life, with emphasis on ecology and adaptation of representative life forms.
 The major plant and animal groups are surveyed with emphasis on unifying elements and diversities.
 This course is designed for non-Science majors only.
+NB: This does not provide the prerequisite for other biology and biotechnology courses needed in a science major at TWU.
 Corequisite: BIOL 196 Lab.
 (0 sem. hr.)
 Prerequisite(s): None.
 (3-3) BIOL 104 Introduction to Biology II - The Design of Life (3 sem. hrs.)
 An introduction to the basic relationships governing the existence of all living organisms.
 The anatomy and physiology at all levels from DNA to organ-systems are studied, looking at energy requirements, inheritance, reproduction, development, and adaptation of representative life forms.
 This course is designed for non-Science majors only.
+NB: This does not provide the prerequisite for other biology and biotechnology courses needed in a science major at TWU.
 Corequisite: BIOL 197 Lab.
 (0 sem. hr.)
 Prerequisite(s): None.
 (3-3) BIOL 113 Principles of Biology I (3 sem. hrs.)
 An introduction to the basic relationships governing the existence of all living organisms, with emphasis on ecology and adaptation of representative life forms.
 Consideration is given to classification and surveys of the major plant and animal groups with emphasis on unifying elements and diversities.
+NB: Like BIOL 114, this course provides the prerequisite for other biology and biotechnology courses needed in a science major at TWU.
 Corequisite: BIOL 198 Lab.
 (1 sem. hr.)
 Prerequisite(s): Biology 11 or 12 or equivalent.
 (3-3) BIOL 114 Principles of Biology II (3 sem. hrs.)
 An introduction to the basic relationships governing the existence of all living organisms.
 Consideration is given to the anatomy and physiology at all levels as these relate to the energy requirements, inheritance, reproduction, development, and adaptation of representative life forms.
+NB: Like BIOL 113, this course provides the prerequisite for other biology and biotechnology courses needed in a science major at TWU.
 Corequisite: BIOL 199 Lab.
 (1 sem. hr.)
 Prerequisite(s): Biology 11 or 12 equivalent.
-(3-3) BIOL 200/300 Biotechnology Practica II, III (3 sem. hrs.)
-Biotechnology Practica II and III provide general and advanced intern experiences in industrial settings.
+(3-3) BIOL 200 Biotechnology Practica II (3 sem. hrs.)
+Biotechnology Practica II provides general and advanced intern experiences in industrial settings.
 BIOL 200 is a requirement for entry to co-op placements and graduation.
-BIOL 300 is additional intern experience providing exposure to advanced techniques and applications in biotechnology.
 The skills taught in each practicum vary depending on the industrial setting, but should include some of the following techniques: mammalian tissue culture; monoclonal antibody production including cell fusion; hybridoma screening by ELISA and immunoblotting; fermentation microbiology and the operation of large-scale fermentation systems; insect cell culture and use of Baculovirus expression vectors to produce recombinant proteins; downstream processing and the recovery and purification of proteins, carbohydrates, lipids; freezing, freeze-drying and preservation of microorganisms, animal viruses, cell lines and hybridomas; high throughput screening strategies, diagnostic testing; methods in bioinformatics; and quality control procedures.
-Cross-listed: BIOT 200/300.
+Cross-listed: BIOT 200.

-Prerequisite(s): None.
+Prerequisite(s): BIOL 113, 114.